Household Products That Can Damage Your Stone Surfaces

 • How can I protect my stone from everyday household items?

 It is best to use coasters, placemats, and area rugs to prevent potential damage from spills, scratches, and wear caused by daily use.
 For high-traffic areas, consider regular sealing to maintain the stone’s durability.
-This is especially important for porous stones such as marble and sandstone.
+This is especially important for porous stone surfaces such as marble and sandstone.

-• Why is it important to work with a trusted stone supplier?
+• Why should I work with a trusted stone supplier?

 A reliable stone supplier can provide expert advice on the unique characteristics of your stone and recommend the right products for cleaning and maintenance, ensuring its longevity and natural beauty.